dojo/docs/dojox/grid.rst

     </span>

     <div>
-        Click on the button to filter the current data (only Movies with ... will be visible).
+        Click on the button to filter the current data (only Movies with title "T*" will be visible).
     </div>

     <table dojoType="dojox.grid.DataGrid"